sunone5/telco_churn/README.md

 Key features:
 - Comprehensive data analysis and preprocessing
 - Machine learning model training for customer churn prediction
-- MLOps integration for seamless model deployment
+- Expose the REST API as a Streamlit App for predictions
 - Insights and recommendations for customer retention strategies

 ## Prerequisite: